SFayeEcon/replication_gali_1999/README.md

-A Replication Study of Gali (1999)
+A Replication Study of Gali (1999) by Souleymane Faye, Sofiene Taamouti, and Patryk Wisniewski
 ======

 ### Galí, Jordi.
 1999.
 "Technology, Employment, and the Business Cycle: Do Technology Shocks Explain Aggregate Fluctuations?"